snyk/vscode-extension/README.md

 * Authenticate with Snyk; see [Visual Studio Code extension authentication](https://docs.snyk.io/ide-tools/visual-studio-code-extension-for-snyk-code/visual-studio-code-extension-authentication).
 * Navigate back to the IDE; the first scan starts automatically.

+## Configuration Options

+The Snyk Visual Studio Code extension allows you to configure various settings to customize the behavior of the plugin.
+These settings can be found and modified in the Settings view of VS Code.

+### Analytics Reporting

+The `snyk.yesAnalyticsReport` setting controls whether the extension sends anonymized usage data to Snyk to help improve the product.
+By default, analytics reporting is enabled, but you can opt out at any time by unchecking the box you can find in the Settings view of VS Code (`Ctrl` + `,` or `Cmd` + `,`).

+For more detailed instructions on configuring the extension, refer to the [Visual Studio Code extension configuration](https://docs.snyk.io/ide-tools/visual-studio-code-extension-for-snyk-code/visual-studio-code-extension-configuration) documentation.

 ## Support

 If you need help, submit a request to [Snyk Support](https://support.snyk.io/hc/en-us/requests/new).